larryhastings/correlate/README.md

 What follows is an exhaustive (and exhausting!) chapter on the implementation of **correlate**.
-This is here partially for posterity, partially because I like reading this sort of thing from other people, but mostly to make it easier to reaquaint myself with the code when I have to fix a bug three years from now.
+This is here partially for posterity, partially because I like reading this sort of thing in other people's project, but mostly to make it easier to reaquaint myself with the code when I have to fix a bug three years from now.

 ### The High-Level Overview

 At the heart of **correlate** is a brute-force algorithm.
-It's what computer scientists would call an **O**(n²) algorithm.
+It's what computer scientists would call an *O*(n²) algorithm.

 **correlate** computes every possible "match"--every mapping of a value in `dataset_a` to a value in `dataset_b` where the two values have keys in common.